allthingslinux/atl-wiki-link/README.md

 - **🔗 MediaWiki Integration**: OAuth-based verification with MediaWiki
 - **🤖 Discord Commands**: Easy-to-use slash commands for verification
-- **👥 Role Management**: Automatic role assignment for verified users
+- **👥 Role Management**: Automatic role assignment for users who are autoconfirmed on MediaWiki
+- **⏳ Delayed Role Granting**: Users who are not yet autoconfirmed are linked, and a background task will grant the role once they become autoconfirmed
 - **📊 Admin Tools**: User management
 - **🗄️ Database Persistence**: PostgreSQL for reliable data storage
 - **🐳 Docker Ready**: Full containerization with Docker Compose